gitpan/Ogre-BetaGUI/examples/README.txt

 - itute2.pl : shows how to use a mouse cursor to place robots on a terrain; based on the Intermediate Tutorial 2 on the OGRE wiki (though that one uses CEGUI instead of BetaGUI).

+- itute3.pl : place robots or ninjas on the terrain and also select and drag already-placed ones; ported from Intermediate Tutorial 3 on the OGRE wiki (but again using BetaGUI in place of CEGUI)

+- itute4.pl : drag a square to select groups of robots; ported from Intermediate Tutorial 4 on the OGRE wiki (but using BetaGUI)